Emmanuel Sanders Player Prop Bets for NFL Week 6 | Buffalo vs. Tennessee 10/18/2021

 - Note: Sanders' stats vs. Titans date back to 2016.

-- The Titans have the NFL's 21st-ranked pass defense this season, surrendering 279.2 yards per game through the air.
+- The Titans have the NFL's 21st-ranked pass defense this season, allowing 279.2 yards per game through the air.

 - The Titans have surrendered nine touchdowns through the air (1.8 per game).
-They are 19th in the league in that category.
+They are 19th in the NFL in that category.

 Recent Performances

-- In last week's outing against the Chiefs, Sanders was targeted five times, picking up 54 yards on three receptions (averaging 18 yards per catch) while scoring two touchdowns.
+- In last week's matchup with the Chiefs, Sanders reeled in three passes for 54 yards (18 yards per catch) and scored two touchdowns while being targeted five times.

-- Sanders' 13 catches over his last three games have yielded 222 yards (74.0 ypg) and four touchdowns.
-He's been targeted 17 times.
+- Sanders has added 13 receptions for 222 yards and four touchdowns in his last three games.
+He's been targeted 17 times, producing 74.0 yards per game.

 Sanders' Buffalo Teammates